freeCodeCamp/guide/src/pages/svg/index.md

 Next we define a circle or oval with the `<circle />` tag.
 The sample defines a circle centered at (240,60) with a radius of 50 units.
 The `stroke` and `stroke-width` attributes set a stroke color and a size for the stroke.

 You can add text to the graphic with the `text` tag.
 The sample text is anchored from the middle of the text to a point at (450, 70) and has a font size of 20 units.
-The nice thing about text in SVG is it will scale with the rest of your graphic but it is still readable by the browser and web bots.
+The nice thing about text in SVG is it will scale with the rest of your graphic, but it is still readable by the browser and web bots.

 When you want to apply the same attributes or CSS styles to multiple SVG elements you can group them with the `<g>` tag.
 Attributes assigned to the `<g>` tag, like the `stroke` attribute in the example, will be applied to all elements within the group.
 In this case three `<path />` elements.